zaiisao/Documentation/en/Voice/token.md

 title: Use Security Keys
 description:
 platform: All Platforms
-updatedAt: Thu Apr 11 2019 07:06:46 GMT+0000 (UTC)
+updatedAt: Thu Apr 11 2019 07:07:00 GMT+0000 (UTC)
 ---
 # Use Security Keys
 This page describes the token (Agora’s authentication mechanism).
-Before you start, check if your SDK version supports the token:
+Before you start, check if your SDK version supports token:

 <table>
 <colgroup>